 Every year since 2018, someone has declared that backlinks are “dead.”
 Every year, the data says otherwise.
 As of 2026, backlinks remain one of the most consistently weighted signals in Google’s ranking system — but their function has evolved from a simple vote-counting mechanism to a trust verification system.

 Here is what has genuinely changed.
-Google’s Helpful Content and core updates from 2023 through 2026 have progressively devalued links that exist primarily for manipulation — paid placements on irrelevant sites, sitewide footer links, and links from AI-generated content farms.
-The February 2026 Core Update reinforced this by penalising parasite SEO pages, which were third-party articles hosted on authoritative domains solely to exploit their link equity.
-If you want to understand the full scope of what that update changed, our breakdown of the Google February 2026 Core Update covers it in detail.
+Google’s Helpful Content system and core updates from 2023 through 2026 have progressively devalued links that exist primarily for manipulation — paid placements on irrelevant sites, sitewide footer links, and links from AI-generated content farms.
+The February 2026 Core Update specifically reinforced this by penalising parasite SEO pages — third-party articles hosted on authoritative domains solely to exploit their link equity, with no genuine editorial purpose.
+These pages were stripped of their ability to pass meaningful link authority.
+Our post on SEO fundamentals that haven’t changed despite all the AI noise and our post on what still works in SEO versus pure hype cover the post-update landscape in detail.

-The second major change is the relationship between backlinks and E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness).
-Google’s quality evaluator guidelines treat off-site reputation — which includes backlinks, brand mentions, and third-party citations — as a primary mechanism for verifying Authoritativeness and Trustworthiness.
+The second major change is the relationship between backlinks and E-E-A-T. Google’s quality evaluator guidelines treat off-site reputation — which includes backlinks, brand mentions, and third-party citations — as a primary mechanism for verifying Authoritativeness and Trustworthiness.
 A site can have outstanding on-page content but still rank below competitors if those competitors have a stronger off-site authority footprint.
 Backlinks are how the internet tells Google your expertise is real, not just claimed.

 Not all backlinks serve the same purpose, and understanding the differences helps you prioritise your effort.
 Here are the types that genuinely move the needle in 2026.